 The NESA region has all you need to not just succeed in business, but thrive in today's global economy.
-You'll have access to a highly trained workforce with average salaries 33% lower than the U.S. average, located in a region where the cost of living and doing business is 9% less than the national average.
+You'll have access to a highly trained workforce with average salaries 35% lower than the U.S. average, located in a region where the cost of living and doing business is 8.9% less than the national average.
 Our region's extensive infrastructure includes two interstates (I-95 and I-20) with a new interstate (I-73) on the way, complemented by 600 miles of state and federal highways.
-The construction of Inland Port Dillon, with its direct line to the Port of Charleston, grants companies easy access to international markets.
+The addition of Inland Port Dillon, with its direct line to the Port of Charleston, grants companies easy access to international markets.
 These quality assets and more come at fraction of the cost of what you'll find anywhere elsewhere in the southeastern United States.

 A favorable regulatory environment and cooperative governmental entities at the state and local level makes the NESA region one of the most business-friendly areas in the nation.